Madison Funding Partners logo

 Miami-based credit repair firm founded 2012.
 Disputes inaccurate items across all 3 bureaus using a pay-per-deletion model — no monthly fees.

-Best for: Florida consumers with multiple specific negative items (collections, charge-offs, repossessions) who want to pay only for verified results, Business owners in South Florida seeking to establish or repair business credit profiles
+Profile signals: Florida consumers with multiple specific negative items (collections, charge-offs, repossessions) who want to pay only for outcome context to verify, Business owners in South Florida seeking to establish or repair business credit profiles

 GreenPath Financial Wellness, Detroit, MI logo